-Today is the Grave Sweeping Festival, a.k.a. the Chung Yeung Festival or Double Ninth.
+Today is the Chung Yeung Festival or Double Ninth.
 On this day, Chinese families gather at the grave sites of their forebears for picnics and to engage in ancestor worship.
 Because of the warm temps and low humidity the risk of fire is high.

-The Grave-Sweeping Festival falls on the 9th day of the 9th month on the Lunar Calendar.
+The Chung Yeung Festival falls on the 9th day of the 9th month on the Lunar Calendar.
 It is one of the most important holidays in Chinese culture.

-According to legend, a fortune-teller advised a man to take his family into the hills on the 9th day of the 9th month.
+According to legend, a fortune-teller advised a man to take his family into the hills on the 9th day of the 9th month of the Lunar Calendar.
 When they returned to their village the following day, they discovered that everyone there had been slaughtered.

 For this reason, it is customary for Chinese people to hike into the hills on this day.